cockroachdb/docs/src/current/v23.2/migration-strategy-live-migration.md

 A live migration consists of three distinct phases:

-- The initial phase where the source database is the *source of truth*: the database used by the application to read and write data, and the source for replicating the data to the target database.
+- The initial phase where the source database is the *source of truth*: the database used by the application to read and write data, and the source for replicating the data to CockroachDB, the target database.
-- The cutover phase where CockroachDB is the source of truth and the source database is the secondary database.
+- The cutover phase where CockroachDB is made the source of truth and the source database is the secondary database used for failover.
 - The final phase where the source database is removed as a replication target and failover database.

 There are many possible approaches to performing a live migration.
 In this topic, we describe two example approaches that have been successful with CockroachDB: consistent cutover, and immediate cutover.